Theory of shifts, shocks, and the intimate connections to $L^2$-type a posteriori error analysis of numerical schemes for hyperbolic problems: Introduction

 In the convergence analysis of numerical schemes, two main classes of error estimates need to be distinguished: \textit{a priori} and \textit{a posteriori} estimates.
 A priori estimates aim at providing bounds for errors of numerical schemes that only depend on mesh width and features of the exact solution.
 In contrast, a posteriori estimates require computing the numerical solution but are independent of (usually unknown) quantities such as norms of exact solutions.
 In a posteriori estimates, it is desirable that the error estimate is \textit{reliable} which means that the estimator is an upper bound of the error (i.e. of some norm of the difference of exact and numerical solution) and \textit{efficient} which means that some (fixed) multiple of the error estimator is also a lower bound for the error.
 In the context of numerical schemes for hyperbolic conservation laws efficiency of estimators seems out of reach and we will settle for a weaker property -- see the discussion in Section \ref{sec:op-ed}.

-There are also some `intermediate' classes of estimates where \textit{ a priori} convergence is guaranteed if some criterion that can only be verified \textit{a posteriori}, i.e. once the numerical solution has been computed, is satisfied \cite{Bressan2020}.
-Indeed, interesting recent work by Bressan-Chiri-Shen \cite{Bressan2020} shows that if numerical solutions from a rather general class of numerical schemes satisfy an a posteriori stability condition and have bounded total variation then they converge in $L^\infty(0,T; L^1(\mathbb{R}))$ to the exact solution.
+There are also some ``intermediate'' classes of estimates where \textit{ a priori} convergence is guaranteed if some criterion that can only be verified \textit{a posteriori}, i.e. once the numerical solution has been computed, is satisfied.
+Indeed, interesting recent work by Bressan-Chiri-Shen \cite{Bressan2020} shows that if numerical solutions from a rather general class of numerical schemes satisfy an a posteriori stability condition and have small BV then they converge in $L^\infty(0,T; L^1(\mathbb{R}))$ to the exact solution.
 Indeed, the results in \cite{Bressan2020} provide error bounds that are related to the consistency error in the $L^1(0,T;W^{-1,1}(\mathbb{R})) $ norm.
+The Bressan-Chiri-Shen work \cite{Bressan2020} is limited to small BV due to its reliance on the classical theory, e.g. \cite{MR1337114}.
 Instead of providing a priori bounds for these consistency errors for specific schemes (as was done in \cite{Bressan2020}) one can also compute them a posteriori (for a wider variety of numerical schemes) -- which is being done in the recent preprint \cite{GiesselmannSikstel2023}.
-For a comparison of convergence rates of error estimators see Sections \ref{sec:crl} and \ref{sec:crs}.
+For a comparison of convergence rates of error estimators see \Cref{sec:op-ed}.